-Local initiatives - plans, regulations and policies, tax policies, development initiatives, services, and infrastructure improvements - collectively shape our progress toward regional goals.
-Some communities have a wealth of expertise and resources for these initiatives, while others struggle to raise revenues and provide basic services.
+ON TO 2050 will continue to emphasize the importance of reinvesting in our existing communities and infrastructure, and offers new direction to advance livable communities in the region.
+Local initiatives - plans, regulations and policies, tax policies, developments, services, and infrastructure improvements - collectively shape our progress toward regional goals.
+Some jurisdictions have a wealth of expertise and resources for these initiatives, while others struggle to raise revenues and provide basic services.
 Decisions on development, infrastructure investment, and services are made by a complex network of local, state, and regional governments.
 ON TO 2050 envisions a comprehensive set of actions by municipalities, CMAP, counties, Councils of Governments, the state, transportation providers, and civic organizations to support local decision-making and continue to foster dynamic and successful communities through 2050.